Read time: 7 to 8 minutes

 The key to asset location

-Alternatively, with an investment not designed to generate much income, like a stock or stock index fund, it might be better held in a taxable account.
+Alternatively, with an investment that isn’t designed to generate much income, like a stock or stock index fund, it might be better held in a taxable account.
 Although there are no guarantees, the lion’s share of any price appreciation might be taxed at a lower long-term capital gains rate when the investment is sold.

 How tax rates differ

 Tax rules are constantly in flux, so it’s best to consult with your tax advisor before taking action.
 Because future returns are uncertain, asset location is more of an art than a science.
-Yet if used wisely, it could increase effective returns without adding investment risk.
+Yet, if used wisely, it could increase effective returns without adding investment risk.

 There is no guarantee that any particular asset allocation or mix of funds will meet your investment objectives or provide you with a given level of income.